 Because a loss of appetite may be a symptom of a potentially life-threatening illness, we recommend taking your dog to the vet as soon as possible.
 Yes — even though it’s a false alarm most of the time!
 If your pup also stops drinking, then it’s time for a visit to the emergency vet.

 Just like humans, dogs have distinctive personalities.
 Some dogs are finicky eaters and turn their noses up at most foods, while others eat every last bite of kibble, no matter what you feed them.
 When you notice a change in your dog’s appetite, it’s important to make a note of what’s changed.

-A loss of appetite doesn’t necessarily mean your dog refuses to eat a single bite, but he may not be eating as much as he used to.
-It can still be cause for concern, though; seeing your dog refuse to finish a bowl of his favorite food is disconcerting for any pet parent.
+A loss of appetite doesn’t necessarily mean your dog refuses to eat a single bite, but they may not be eating as much as they used to.
+It can still be a cause for concern, though; seeing your dog refuse to finish a bowl of their favorite food is disconcerting for any pet parent.
 Some dogs may stop eating altogether.

-Whether your dog isn’t as enthusiastic as he used to be at mealtime or he’s given up on food completely, we recommend a trip to your vet for a checkup.
+Whether your dog isn’t as enthusiastic as they used to be at mealtime or they’ve given up on food completely, we recommend a trip to your vet for a checkup.
 Your vet will undoubtedly ask questions about your dog’s eating habits, such as: